A Theory of Atomic Beamforming: Models and Metrics

-We are interested in the solution of the $(1,2)$-th entry of ${\boldsymbol{\rho}}$, i.e., $\rho_{12}$, as it is associated with the probe laser to be measured.
-Existing studies have proposed diverse approaches to derive $\rho_{12}$ under various conditions~\cite{RydNP_Jing2020,Rydberg_Gong2025, liu_continuous-frequency_2022, Multiband_Cui2025}.
-It is well established that $\rho_{12}$ depends on the signal field $E_s(t,z)$ via the Rabi frequency amplitude:
+Inside the atomic medium, the transmission of the probe laser is governed by the quantum coherence $\rho_{12}$, the $(1,2)$-th entry of ${\boldsymbol{\rho}}$.
+Under the quasi-steady-state assumption, it is has been established that $\rho_{12}$ depends on the signal field $E_s(t,z)$ through the total Rabi-frequency amplitude~\cite{RydNP_Jing2020,Rydberg_Gong2025, liu_continuous-frequency_2022, Multiband_Cui2025}:

-The subsequent analysis relies solely on this relationship, while the explicit functional form of $\rho_{12}$ is unnecessary.
-Moreover, due to atomic thermal motion, lasers illuminating the atoms experience a random Doppler shift.
-Consequently, the observed quantum state $\rho_{12}$ should be averaged over all possible shifts as follows~\cite{Holloway2017ElectricFM}:
+Our subsequent analysis relies only on this functional relationship, while the analytical expression of $\rho_{12}$ is not required.

+In addition, because of atomic thermal motion, the lasers illuminating atoms experience random Doppler shifts.
+Therefore, the observed quantum state should be averaged over the Doppler velocity distribution~\cite{Holloway2017ElectricFM}: